m00se-3/SWGTK/README.md

 **Note:** This library, by design choice, does *not* come with any audio features.
 The intention is to make audio handling a 3rd party user choice if they need it.
 How exactly is this going to work with the Lua runner?
 (See below.)
 I don't know yet.

 This library is built with a strict set of compiler options and analyzer warnings.
 Warnings are treated as errors.
-The code is also frequently tested with both AddressSanitizer and UndefinedBehaviorSanitizer.
 This project takes safe software and best practices very seriously.

 Example programs can be found in the 'examples' folder.
 The examples are kind of a testing playground at the moment, as a proper testing framework is still in the works.